RetroPie/RetroPie-Docs/docs/Commodore-64.md

 - Press escape to exit the menu and return to your game
 ```
 ### Advanced Configuration
-Once you've started and exited the VICE emulator at least once it will create a configuration file called "sdl-vicerc" in /home/pi/.vice/ which is a symbolic link to
+Once you've started and exited the VICE emulator at least once it will create a configuration file called `sdl-vicerc` in `/home/pi/.vice/` which is a symbolic link to
 ```shell
 /opt/retropie/configs/c64/
 ```